mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         checkIfHasPrimary()
         return

-    if description.setVersion is not null and description.electionId is not null:
+    if description.electionId is not null and description.setVersion is not null:
         # Election ids are ObjectIds, see
         # "using setVersion and electionId to detect stale primaries"
         # for comparison rules.
+        if (
-        if (topologyDescription.maxSetVersion is not null and
+            topologyDescription.maxElectionId is not null
-            topologyDescription.maxElectionId is not null and (
+            and topologyDescription.maxSetVersion is not null
-                topologyDescription.maxSetVersion > description.setVersion or (
-                    topologyDescription.maxSetVersion == description.setVersion and
+            and (
+                # electionId change is checked first to align tuple ordering with RSM
                 topologyDescription.maxElectionId > description.electionId
+                or (
+                    # If there is no difference in electionId, we check ordering based on setVersion
+                    topologyDescription.maxElectionId == description.electionId
+                    and topologyDescription.maxSetVersion > description.setVersion
                 )
+            )
         ):
             # Stale primary.
             replace description with a default ServerDescription of type "Unknown" checkIfHasPrimary()
             return

+    if description.electionId is not null and ( topologyDescription.maxElectionId is null
+        or description.electionId > topologyDescription.maxElectionId
+    ):
         topologyDescription.maxElectionId = description.electionId

-    if (description.setVersion is not null and
+    if description.setVersion is not null and ( topologyDescription.maxSetVersion is null
-        (topologyDescription.maxSetVersion is null or
-            description.setVersion > topologyDescription.maxSetVersion)):
+        or description.setVersion > topologyDescription.maxSetVersion
+    ):
         topologyDescription.maxSetVersion = description.setVersion

     for each server in topologyDescription.servers: